ragnarpeterson/ember-facebook-pixel/README.md

 }
 ```

-You can either set the Pixel only in one environment like in the above example, or globally.
+You can either set the Pixel only in one environment like in the above example or globally.
 The Pixel will only be initiated if there is an ID found in your app's config.

 ## Usage